Thunder Bay: Economy

-Lack of innovation by traditional industries, such as forest products, combined with high labour costs have reduced the industrial base of Thunder Bay by close to 60%.
+Lack of innovation by traditional industries, such as forest products, combined with high labour costs, has reduced the industrial base of Thunder Bay by close to 60%.
 The grain trade has declined because of the loss of grain transportation subsidies and the loss of European markets.
 The gradual transition from shipping by train and boat to shipping by truck, and the Canada–United States Free Trade Agreement have ended Thunder Bay's privileged position as a linchpin in Canadian east–west freight-handling trade.
 As a result, the city has lost its traditional raison d'être as a break-bulk point.
 However, in recent years shipments through the port of Thunder Bay have stabilized, and it remains an important part of the Saint Lawrence Seaway.

 To rejuvenate its economy, the city has been actively working to attract quaternary or "knowledge-based" industries, primarily in the fields of molecular medicine and genomics.
 The city is home to the western campus of the Northern Ontario School of Medicine, the first medical school to open in Canada in a generation.
 The city also has a law school.

 Government and politics

 The city is governed by a mayor and twelve councillors.
 The mayor and five of the councillors are elected at large by the whole city.
 In addition, seven ward councillors are elected by their respective constituencies.
-The current mayor is Ken Boshcoff and the five councillors at large are: Mark Bentz, Shelby Ch’ng, Trevor Giertuga, Rajni Agarwal, and Kasey (Taylor) Etreni.
+The current mayor is Ken Boshcoff and the five councillors at large are: Mark Bentz, Shelby Ch'ng, Trevor Giertuga, Rajni Agarwal, and Kasey (Taylor) Etreni.

 Thunder Bay is represented in the Ontario Legislature by two provincial ridings, also split along the Harbour Expressway.
-North of the expressway, is Thunder Bay-Superior North, served by Lise Vaugeois of the Ontario New Democratic Party since 2018.
+North of the expressway is Thunder Bay-Superior North, served by Lise Vaugeois of the Ontario New Democratic Party since 2018.
 On the south side of the city is Thunder Bay-Atikokan, served by Kevin Holland of the Ontario Progressive Conservative Party since 2022.